The mission

 The solution

-Water Services Corporation chose 250,000 smart water meters for its 430,000 inhabitants.
-The SUEZ ON’connect™ smart water meter technology are based on 169 MHz, the long-range radio transmission bandwidth known as WIZE and designated for such use by the E.U.
-220 receivers from across the entire 360 km2 Maltese Islands collect the data and convey it to a dedicated IT system for processing.
-Access to hourly readings allows monitoring of water consumption that can be used to quickly identify abnormal consumption and leaks at any time.
+Using 169 MHz, the long-range radio transmission bandwidth from Wize, which is designated for such use by the E.U.
+220 receivers from across the entire 316 km2 network with SUEZ ON’connect™ smart metering technology, the Maltese Island collects data and delivers it via a dedicated IT system for processing.
+Access to hourly readings enables the monitoring of water consumption, allowing for the rapid detection of abnormal consumption and leaks at any time.

 The results

-The infrastructure has reaped a number of strategic goals including increased customer satisfaction and engagement, improved commercial cycle efficiencies, improved network management, proactive demand management and better environmental performance.
+The infrastructure has achieved several strategic goals, including increased customer satisfaction and engagement, improved commercial cycle efficiencies, improved network management, proactive demand management and better environmental performance.

-Smart water meter efficiencies now enable Malta’s people to get accurate readings on consumption and bills.
-The Water Services Corporation has thus improved its total annual cash flow.
+Smart water meter efficiencies now provide Malta’s residents with accurate readings and bills, enabling the Water Services Corporation to improve its total annual cash-flow.

 years

-The smart meters in Malta have been in action, in the ground for over 10 years.
+The smart meters in Malta have been in action since 2009, with the contract extended until 2030.